jabberjabberjabber/LLavaImageTagger/README.md

 This tool operates directly on image file metadata.
 It will write to one or more of the following fields:

-  1. Subject
+  1. MWG:Keyword
-  2. Any keyword field
+  2. MWG:Description
-  3. Description
+  3. XMP:Identifier
-  4. Identifier
+  4. XMP:Status
-  5. Status

 The "Status" and "Identifier" fields are used to track the processing state of images.
 The "Description" field is used for the image caption, and "Subject" or "Keyword" fields are used to hold keywords.